Off the shelf and tailored courses and programmes

 LEARNING OBJECTIVES

-· Defining and classifying psychosis
+· Defining psychosis

 · Voices, visions and unusual beliefs explained